Top of the page

-Enter Y169 in the search box to learn more about "Learning About a Pacemaker for Heart Failure".
+Enter Y169 in the search box to learn more about "Learning About a Biventricular Pacemaker".

 Author: Healthwise Staff

-Medical Review:E. Gregory Thompson MD - Internal Medicine & George Philippides MD - Cardiology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine & George Philippides MD - Cardiology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2020 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.